alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

   user = User.new(params)

   # publish event 'user.created', with payload {user: user}, using block syntax
-  # now the event will have addiotional data about duration and exceptions
+  # now the event will have additional data about duration and exceptions
   Publisher.broadcast_event('user.created', user: user) do
     User.save!
     # do some more important stuff here